Quasi-triangular, factorizable anti-dendriform bialgebras and relative Rota-Baxter operators: Characterization of factorizable anti-dendriform bialgebras

 Thus,

 Thus, $r=\sum_{i}e_{i}^{*}\otimes P(e_{i})-(P+\lambda I)(e_{i})\otimes e_{i}^{*}$. \end{proof}

 According to Theorem \ref{Fb3}, quadratic Rota-Baxter anti-dendriform algebras of non-zero weight $\lambda$ are one to one correspondence to factorizable anti-dendriform bialgebras.
-Combining Theorem \ref{Fb0}, a Rota-Baxter associative algebra of weight $\lambda$ with a commutative Connes cocycle corresponds to factorizable anti-dendriform bialgebras.
+Combining Theorem \ref{Fb0}, a Rota-Baxter associative algebra of weight $\lambda$ with a commutative Connes cocycle corresponds to a factorizable anti-dendriform bialgebra.

-In the light of Proposition \ref{Fb2} and Theorem \ref{Fb3}, if $(A,\succ,\prec,P,\omega)$ is a quadratic Rota–Baxter anti-dendriform algebra of non-zero weight corresponds to a factorizable anti-dendriform bialgebra, then the quadratic Rota–Baxter anti-dendriform algebra $(A,\succ,\prec,-\lambda I-P,\omega)$ of non-zero weight is also corresponds to a factorizable anti-dendriform bialgebra.
-By Proposition \ref{Qf} and Theorem \ref{Fb3}, if $(A, \succ,\prec, \Delta_{\succ,r},\Delta_{\prec,r})$ is a factorizable anti-dendriform bialgebra, then the factorizable anti-dendriform bialgebra $(A, \succ,\prec, \Delta_{\succ,\tau(r)},\Delta_{\prec,\tau(r)})$ gives rise to a quadratic Rota–Baxter anti-dendriform algebra of non-zero weight $\lambda$.
+In the light of Proposition \ref{Fb2} and Theorem \ref{Fb3}, if $(A,\succ,\prec,P,\omega)$ is a quadratic Rota-Baxter anti-dendriform algebra of non-zero weight corresponds to a factorizable anti-dendriform bialgebra, then the quadratic Rota-Baxter anti-dendriform algebra $(A,\succ,\prec,-\lambda I-P,\omega)$ of non-zero weight is also corresponds to a factorizable anti-dendriform bialgebra.
+By Proposition \ref{Qf} and Theorem \ref{Fb3}, if $(A, \succ,\prec, \Delta_{\succ,r},\Delta_{\prec,r})$ is a factorizable anti-dendriform bialgebra, then the factorizable anti-dendriform bialgebra $(A, \succ,\prec, \Delta_{\succ,\tau(r)},\Delta_{\prec,\tau(r)})$ gives rise to a quadratic Rota-Baxter anti-dendriform algebra of non-zero weight $\lambda$.
 In fact, we have